HackerUSA-CE/sdai-ic-d5-css-responsive-design-test/README.md

 ## Summary
 Practicing responsiveness using Flexbox and Chrome Developer Tools is crucial for creating modern, user-friendly websites.
 By regularly testing your designs on various devices, you will ensure that all users, regardless of their device, have a positive experience on your site.

+There is no official 'solution' to this activity since mastering this skill is independent of your code.
+Your goal is simply to test that which already exists.

 Good luck, and happy coding!